 The Calathea prefers indirect light.
 Morning sunlight is fine, but it’s best to avoid intense afternoon sunlight.

 Water when the top 1-2 inches of soil is dry.
 When watering, water the plant moderately and slowly from above, allowing water to soak through to the roots, then tip out any excess water.
 Be sure to avoid soggy soil.
 Note: The White Fusion Calathea is very sensitive to fluoride in water.
-If using tap water to water the plant, first let the water sit overnight in a container for the fluoride gas to dissipate into the air.
-Alternatively, you can use filtered or bottled water.
+It's best to water the plant with distilled water.

 Does well at room temperature between 60°F - 77°F. Cold temperatures or rooms with strong drafts should be avoided.